microchip-pic-avr-examples/pic18f56q71-led-current-control-opamp/README.md

   - V<sub>F</sub> is the LED's forward voltage
   - V<sub>DS</sub> is the transistor's drain-to-source on-sate resistance

-  Assuming the LED's forward voltage to be 2V [according to the datasheet](https://www.sparkfun.com/products/10820), the transistor's drain-to-source resistance to be 5Ω [according to the datasheet](https://www.onsemi.com/pdf/datasheet/nds7002a-d.pdf), and the supply source voltage to be 5V, the LED current when the transistor is switched on is 42.25 mA.
+  Assuming the LED's forward voltage is 2V [according to the data sheet](https://www.sparkfun.com/products/10820), the transistor's drain-to-source resistance is 5Ω [according to the data sheet](https://www.onsemi.com/pdf/datasheet/nds7002a-d.pdf), and the supply source voltage is 5V, the LED current when the transistor is switched on is 42.25 mA.
 This translates into a voltage drop of 422.5 mV across the shunt resistor.
 With the gain set to 4, the OPA will output approximately 1.7V.
 Based on these calculations, a maximum average LED current of 40 mA is set in software.

   The C1 capacitor is required to use the OPA in Peak Detect configuration.
 This configuration allows the ADC to sample the OPA's output even when the MOSFET is driven at low PWM duty cycles.
 <br>